Configuring PyCharm to Work on the VM

 After clicking OK, PyCharm downloads the VM template.
 Thus, the virtual box is created and added it to the environment.

 Pay attention to themenu commands under the menu.
 These commands correspond to the standard Vagrant actions.
 Once a Vagrant box is created, you have to initialize it in project root.
-To do that, on the main menu, point to , and then choose :
+To do that, in the main menu, point to , and then choose .

-First, choose folder, if required.
-Note that you have this choice if there are several projects opened in the same window:
+Choose the folder, if required.
+Note that you have this choice if there are several projects opened in the same window.
+Choose the Vagrant box you are going to initialize.

 After initialization, perform the